Adrian-Ng/Adrian-Ng.github.io/_java/VaR/01-intro-var.md

 ---
-title: "VAR: Intro"
+title: "Value at Risk"
 permalink: /java/var/intro/
 excerpt: "An intro to VAR by Adrian Ng"
-toc: true
+toc: false
 mathjax: true
 ---